jg8481/leon/packages/robotframework-test-assistant/README.md

 "check two" <-- This on-demand (no time delay) command will immediately run a single automated check called Check Two, and quickly display the results file.
 "check three" <-- This on-demand (no time delay) command will immediately run a single automated check called Check Three, and quickly display the results file.
 "check four" <-- This on-demand (no time delay) command will immediately run a single automated check called Check Four, and quickly display the results file.
-"group one" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group One.
+"group one" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group One, and quickly display the results file.
-"group two" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group Two.
+"group two" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group Two, and quickly display the results file.
-"group three" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group Three.
+"group three" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group Three, and quickly display the results file.
-"group four" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group Four.
+"group four" <-- This on-demand (no time delay) command will immediately run parallel automated checks called Group Four, and quickly display the results file.
 "slack notify" <-- This on-demand (no time delay) command will immediately send out all console logs as a Slack notification to a specific channel.
-"desktop browsers" <-- This on-demand (no time delay) command will immediately run parallel automated checks on multiple browsers using PaBot.
+"desktop browsers" <-- This on-demand (no time delay) command will immediately run parallel automated checks on multiple browsers using PaBot, and quickly display the results file.
 "results dashboard" <-- This on-demand (no time delay) command will immediately combine all automation results into one .html log file and deploy it to Heroku.
 "time delayed runner one" <-- This time delayed command will wait for a specific amount of time defined in the robotframework-test-assistant.py leon-ai module.
 After waiting it will run a single command or many commands chained together in a specific order.
 "time delayed runner two" <-- This time delayed command will wait for a specific amount of time defined in the robotframework-test-assistant.py leon-ai module.
 After waiting it will run a single command or many commands chained together in a specific order.